cmb84scd/Bookmarks/README.md

 ```
 As a user,
-So that I can see my bookmarks
+So that I can refer to and use my bookmarks
 I would like my bookmark manager to store my bookmarks and present them in a list.

 ```